 Neurovascular Supply of the Testes

-In addition to providing oxygen, nutrients and removing waste from the area, the rich vascular supply of the testes has other functions since the organs have temperature specific functionality, and they also function as endocrine glands as well as reproductive organs.
-This article will highlight the course of the neurovasculature of the testes, their lymphatic drainage in addition to certain physiological functions that are executed by the vascular structures.
+In addition to providing oxygen, nutrients and removing waste from the area, the rich vascular supply of the testes has other functions.
+This is because the organs have temperature specific functionality, while also functioning as endocrine glands as well as reproductive organs.
+This article will highlight the course of the neurovasculature of the testes, their lymphatic drainage, and certain physiological functions that are executed by the vascular structures.

 The testicular arteries are a bilateral pair of vascular structures that branch directly from the abdominal aorta.
 They arise from the anterolateral surface of the massive artery caudal to the renal vessels, at the level of the base of the L1-L2 vertebra.
 The right testicular artery crosses the inferior vena cava anteriorly and travels inferolaterally, medial to the right testicular vein and the proximal part of the right ureter.
 On the body of psoas major, the artery also crosses the ureter anteriorly and continues its inferior course.